vibby/adventistcommons.org/README.md

 - When will you have products available in my language?
   - We depend on volunteers to translate materials.
 Join us, recruit others in your church, and help us to get these materials available sooner.
-- ill the website platform be made available in my language?
+- Will the website platform be made available in my language?
   - We depend on volunteer translators and programmers to make the Adventist Commons platform available in new languages.
 Check back often to see if your language is available, or sign up to translate the website.
-- ho ensures the quality of the translations?
+- Who ensures the quality of the translations?
   - We rely on a team of volunteer collaborators for each language group to cross-check and approve a translation.

 ## Copyrights, Licensing, and Usage